belfastkeyboard/CHeap/README.md

 - iterators?
 - thread safety
 - fix bugs in RB Tree
+- alternate arena type for containers that has a freeblock list?

 ## CONSIDER:
 - C++ implementation of Priority Queue uses a binary heap which is faster than the current array/qsort implementation